SherisseTJW/NTU-Summerbuild-WONDERHOY/README.md

 ## 💡 Technical Highlights

-- Implemented beat synchronization using Unreal’s `Tick` system + Timeline Nodes for precision timing
+- Implemented beat synchronization using Unreal’s `Tick` system for precision timing
-- Created custom Blueprint logic to spawn hit targets and register player inputs with time windows
+- Created custom C++ to spawn hit targets and register player inputs with time windows
 - Used Unreal’s animation system to rig and trigger character expressions based on player actions
 - Developed our own rhythm chart parser to make level design customizable and scalable